This stunning Fall harvest salad features seasonal ingredients and is topped with a delicious maple tahini dressing.

 You may want to do this in the sink because the juice will spatter a bit!

 Assemble the salad starting with a bed of kale then adding the rest of the ingredients and topping with the dressing.
-You can also just mix everything up in a large mixing bowl.
+You can also just mix everything up in a large serving bowl.

 Drizzling a spoon of sauce over a salad with roasted vegetables and kale.